[Federal Register: January 13, 2005 (Volume 70,

 Commodity Credit Corporation

-Notice of Funds Availability: Inviting Applications for the
+Notice of Funds Availability: Inviting Applications for Emerging

 Announcement Type: New.

-notice is to solicit applications from eligible applicants and award funds in
+this notice is to solicit applications from the private sector and from

-DATES: All applications must be received by 5 p.m. eastern standard time, March 14, 2005.
-Applications received after this date will not be considered.
+DATES: All proposals must be received by 5 p.m. eastern standard time, March 14, 2005.
+Applications received after this time will not be considered.

 I. Funding Opportunity Description